History Group headlines

 Contact can be made through firstname.lastname@example.org

-1. We have renamed the page "Groups associated with Culbokie" to "Community Activities".
-This has allowed us to include pages for "Community Market" which is now operational and "Culbokie Senior Citizens' Christmas Meal" and "Culbokie Games/Coolbokie".
+2. We have renamed the page "Groups associated with Culbokie" to "Community Activities".
+This has allowed us to include pages for "Community Market", "Culbokie Senior Citizens' Christmas Meal" and "Culbokie Gathering/Coolbokie".
 These last two will hopefully attract offers of photographs as my own collections are rather thin on the ground.

 1. Photographs of the Culbokie Social Badminton Club have been posted in the section